 I work in an integrative way with my clients, believing that each client should be treated as an individual.

 Working with issues including: Anxiety, Low Mood & Depression.
-Bereavement, Relationships, Bullying, Self Esteem and Confidence issues to name but a few.
+ADHD, Dyslexia, ASD, Bereavement, Relationships, Bullying, Self Esteem and Confidence issues to name but a few.

-My therapy room is based in the beautiful Shibden Valley where I offer face to face, walk & talk & video app.
+My therapy rooms are based at Dean Clough Mills, where I offer face to face, & video appointments.

 I am a registered member with the BACP, I have full insurance and I am DBS checked.